-Visiting Hours: 9:00 AM to 5:00 PM, Monday’s closed.
-Nominal entry fees charged.
+Visiting Hours: 9:00 AM to 5:00 PM, Mondays closed.
+Nominal entry fees are charged.
 Photography allowed, camera charges applicable.

-Most popular day trip from the state capital is Kanyakumari.
-Famous for Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
+The most popular day trip from the state capital is Kanyakumari.
+Famous for the Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
-It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.
+It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely the Bay of Bengal, the Indian Ocean & the Arabian Sea.

 Read More – Kanyakumari Tourist Places